lithops-cloud/lithops/docs/source/cli.rst

 ``lithops runtime build <runtime-name>``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Build a new runtime image.
-Depending of the compute backend, there must
+Depending on the compute backend, there must
 be a Dockerfile located in the same folder you run the command,
-otherwise use ``-f`` parameter.
+otherwise use the ``-f`` parameter.
 Note that this command only builds the
 image and puts it into a container registry.
-This command do not deploy
+This command does not deploy
 the runtime to the compute backend.

 +-----------------+-----------------------------------+